Southwest Check-in Tips

 - When boarding for your flight, give Mom and Dad the best boarding position passes (even if it went to a child) and have each parent bring a child (or two) with them.
 We’ve never had anyone question if my husband had my child’s boarding pass who got the best boarding position and if my child is with my husband (despite having a number further back) so long as they are both in the same zone.

 - Look for two seats together, which is usually toward the back of the plane.
-We have never had a problem finding two seats even in zone C!
+We have never had a problem finding two seats even in zone C — and even when I forgot to check in until two hours later!

 - If you cannot find seats to match kids with a parent, ask if someone will switch seats.
 A flight attendant announced on one of our Southwest flights that they needed someone to switch so a mom could sit with her two young children … unless someone was up for babysitting… 🙂 Someone switched!